SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮Blocks⟯ ⟮contain/consist of⟯ ⟮one or more⟯ ⟮statements⟯.
 ⟮In/with⟯ ⟮constructs⟯ or ⟮languages⟯ that are ⟮block-scoped⟯, ⟮a block defines a scope⟯.
-⟮Curly-brace/bracket languages⟯&nbsp;are defined as languages that ⟮use curly-braces⟯ ⟮to define blocks⟯.
+⟮Curly-brace/bracket languages⟯ are defined as languages that ⟮use curly-braces⟯ ⟮to define blocks⟯.
 Many programming languages have been influenced by C, sometimes called C-family languages.
 C was a curly-brace language, and so many C-family language are curly-brace languages.